kiddouk/letslambda/README.md

 ## Installation ##

 This project relies on third party projects that requires some files to be compiled.
-Since AWS Lambda runs on Amazon Linux 64 bit ([ref](http://docs.aws.amazon.com/lambda/latest/dg/current-supported-versions.html)), it's important that you have such instance running to prepare your Lambda function 8and not a custom debian/ubuntu server as you may find some libraries incompatibilities).
+Since AWS Lambda runs on Amazon Linux 64 bit ([ref](http://docs.aws.amazon.com/lambda/latest/dg/current-supported-versions.html)), it's important that you have such instance running to prepare your Lambda function.
+Note that nany other distribution may not be compatible with Lambda functions.

     $> yum install libcffi-devel libffi-devel libyaml-devel gcc openssl-devel git
     $> virtualenv .env